-- run\script.py: Execute a script on a successful POST request to an endpoint. - basic.py: Map a base command to an endpoint and pass dynamic arguments to it.
-Can also pass in a timeout. - multiple\files.py: Upload multiple files for a single command.

-- with\callback.py: Define a callback function that executes on command/process completion. - with\signals.py: Using Flask Signals as callback function. - with\decorators.py: Shows how to apply View Decorators to the exposed endpoint.
+- run\script.py: Execute a script on a succesful POST request to an endpoint. - basic.py: Map a base command to an endpoint and pass dynamic arguments to it.
+Can also pass in a timeout. - multiple\files.py: Upload multiple files for a single command. - with\callback.py: Define a callback function that executes on command/process completion. - with\signals.py: Using Flask Signals as callback function. - with\decorators.py: Shows how to apply View Decorators to the exposed endpoint.
 Useful in case you wish to apply authentication, caching, etc. to the endpoint. - custom\save\fn.py: There may be cases where the process doesn't print result to standard output but to a file/database.
-This example shows how to pass additional context to the callback function, intercept the future object after completion and update it's result attribute before it's ready to be consumed.
+This example shows how to pass additional context to the callback function, intercept the future object after completion and update it's result attribute before it's ready to be consumed. - deletion.py: Example demonstrating how to request cancellation/deletion of an already running job.